-Book Lovers Are in for a Treat with Independent Bookstore Day and Free Comic Book Day
+Book Lovers Are In For A Treat With Independent Bookstore Day And Free Comic Book Day

 In Cleveland, participants are given an Independent Bookstore Day passport.
 Everyone who visits at least six bookstores and gets their passport stamped at each location will receive special rewards and discounts.
 According to Cleveland.com, the average one-day sales boost from Independent Bookstore Day is a whopping 200 percent.

-Clearly the events, media attention and discounts are able to attract a large group of readers who are happy to spend their day buying books.
+Clearly, the events, media attention, and discounts are able to attract a large group of readers who are happy to spend their day buying books.
 Some stores add the extra incentive of author book signings and readings.
 To find out if there are any Independent Bookstore Day events in your area, you can visit the official website’s Find a Bookstore tool.

 Next Up: Free Comic Book Day